Partners in K-12, higher ed, and workforce navigating the future of work

-Members of the Remake Learning network formed the Future of Work Collaborative to confront these challenges head on.
-Together, we’re finding and scaling successful interventions already underway in the region, and inventing novel approaches to making each and every child in our region future ready.
+Members of the Remake Learning network formed the Future of Work Collaborative in 2019, to confront these challenges head-on.
+They worked over the next year to find and scale successful interventions already underway in the region, and invent novel approaches to making each and every child in our region future-ready.

 - Afterschool and Workforce: Opportunities for System-Level Alignment: An exploration of high-quality skill-building experiences in out-of-school learning